Logitech Logo

 The Logitech logo is futuristic and unusual.
-The emblem seems to be watching the user through the peephole of the webcam.
-The sign promises the latest technology and friendly interface of the brand’s products.
+The emblem seems to be watching the user through the webcam’s peephole.
+The sign promises the latest technology and the brand’s friendly interface.
 It remains to reach out and take a gadget from the future.

 Logitech: Brand overview